HERE’S their promise:

 “Could you use an extra $5,700 in your bank account by the end of today?
 Would that help out?
 How about over one million dollars in less than 6 months from now?”
-(Steven Abrahams, founder of Tesler App)
+(Steven Abrahams, alleged founder of the Tesler App)

 Promises like these are clearly attractive, aren’t they?
 There is a question though, “Is the Tesler App a scam?”